timnon/pyschedule/README.md

 red_post += Alice | Bob
 ```

 Now we have the first version of our scenario, lets solve and plot it.
-For the use of GLPK, replace "CPLEX" by "GLPK":

 ```
 S.use_makespan_objective()
-pyschedule.solvers.pulp.solve(S,kind='CPLEX')
+pyschedule.solvers.pulp.solve(S)
 pyschedule.plotters.matplotlib.plot(S,color_prec_groups=True)
 ```